Treat yourself or a loved one to a massage whether you need pain relief or want to relax or relieve stress.

 Massage therapists and consumers are in favor of integration of massage into healthcare.

-Over half of adult Americans (60 percent) would like to see their insurance cover massage therapy.
+Nearly two-thirds of adult Americans (64 percent) would like to see their insurance cover massage therapy.

-**Statistics taken from AMTA Massage Therapy Industry Fact Sheet (2009).
+**Statistics taken from AMTA Massage Therapy Industry Fact Sheet.